Some exact inducibility-type results for graphs via flag algebras: Preliminaries

 Let us say that the problem is \emph{robustly $B$-stable} if there is a constant $C_1>0$ such that for every graph $H$ of order $n\ge C_1$ it holds that

-Informally speaking, this is the same as the definition of perfect stability except we do not stipulate anything about order-$n$ graphs $H$ with $\obj[\gamma]{H}=\obj[\gamma]{n}+O(1/n)$.
+Informally speaking, this is the same as the definition of perfect $B$-stability except we do not stipulate anything about order-$n$ graphs $H$ with $\obj[\gamma]{H}=\obj[\gamma]{n}+O(1/n)$.

 Let us show that the $\obj[\gamma]{}$-problem is robustly $B$-stable, following \PST{Theorem 4.1}.
 Let $u:=\obj[\gamma]{}$.
-First observe that $\obj[\gamma]{n}=u-O(1/n)$ which can be proved by a blowup trick (see \PST{Lemma~2.2}) and since the normalised error term in the flag algebra identity~\eqref{eq:FAMain} is $O(1/n)$, see \PST{Lemma~3.2} for details.
-It follows that
+By \PST{Lemma~2.2} (which is based on the standard blowup trick) we have that $\obj[\gamma]{n}=u+O(1/n)$.
+It follows that our hypothetical counterexample $G$ satisfies that

 Thus, by Assumption~\ref{it:PST7.13}, every $\N$-vertex graph $F$ not admitting a homomorphism to $B$ satisfies~\eqref{eq:FSlack}.